BDC Hamburger Icon

 How does accounting software monitor time and job management?

 Most organizations need to monitor attendance and time spent on specific tasks.
 Time and attendance modules can be very helpful additions to accounting systems.
-Look for these capabilities.
+Look for these capabilities if you’re seeking native time and attendance functionality:

 • Time tracking: If you pay staff by the hour or require employees to punch in at a certain time, keeping track of attendance and hours is essential for accurate payroll.
 To ensure accurate timekeeping, this is usually done with a time clock.
-These time clocks can be compatible with electronic swipe cards, barcodes, PINs, or even fingerprints, and some systems allow users to clock in from a web browser or an app.
+These time clocks can be compatible with electronic swipe cards, barcodes or PINs, although the most advanced solutions use biometric authentication.
+Some systems allow users to clock in from a web browser or an app instead of a physical time clock.

 • Job tracking: Businesses in service-based industries often need to track how long jobs take to make sure they charge the right amount.
 This type of time tracking can help you make adjustments in future prices and identify trends in the costs of different jobs.